Supply Chain Improvement Tools

 8- Flow Charts

-A flow chart is simple a tool that graphically shows the inputs, actions, and the outputs of a given system.
-Flow charting is such a useful activity that the symbols have become standard and used in software like Microsoft Visio.
-The simple purpose of the flow chart is to help people understand the process and this is not accomplished with flow charts that are either too simple or too complex.
+A flow chart is a simple tool that graphically shows a given system’s inputs, actions, and outputs.
+Flowcharting is such a useful activity that the symbols have become standard and are used in software like Microsoft Visio.
+The simple purpose of the flow chart is to help people understand the process, and this is not accomplished with flow charts that are either too simple or too complex.

-I personally use this supply chain tools extensively and will write detailed article on how this tools can drive whole heap of supply chain improvement ideas!
+I use these supply chain tools extensively and will write a detailed article on how these tools can drive whole heap of supply chain improvement ideas!

 Inventory Optimization Tool in Excel